LaurentLabine/fcc-frontend-drum-machine/README.md

 It answers the technical requirements as stated in the challenge located here: https://www.freecodecamp.org/learn/front-end-libraries/front-end-libraries-projects/build-a-drum-machine with the tests that can be run from the page itself.

-## Possible Improvements?
+Additional features include:

-Future possible improvements could include implementing using React Hooks as well as adding a media request and a different layout for smaller screens.
+* On/Off switch

-To deploy a new version on github pages use :
+* Bank 1/2 selector switch

-npm run deploy
+* Volume slider

-To start locally:
+## Possible Improvements

-npm start
+Future possible improvements could include implementing using React Hooks as well as adding a media request and possibly different layout for smaller screens.